 As Groucho requires additional factors to facilitate interaction with Dorsal, we calculated the combinatorial overlap of each Groucho binding segment with the binding patterns of 25 transcription factors derived from 2 – 4 hr embryos {MacArthur, 2009 #6}.
 A factor heatmap of the hierarchically clustered Groucho binding regions reveals two major classes of Groucho binding sites.
-The first class is characterized by extensive, overlap with six factors: Dorsal, Dichaete, Medea, Twist, Daughterless, and Kruppel, and lesser degrees of overlap with one or more additional assayed factor (Fig. 2-15).
+The first class is characterized by extensive overlap with six factors: Dorsal, Dichaete, Medea, Twist, Daughterless, and Kruppel, and a lesser degrees of overlap with additional assayed factors (Fig. 2-15).
 While Dorsal is a well-studied Groucho-interacting protein, the degree to which Groucho colocalizes with Dorsal is surprising, given that there are at minimum thirteen other factors capable of recruiting Groucho in processes thought to be Dorsal-independent {Mannervik, 2014 #2280}.
 The second major class of Groucho binding site, comprising ~25% of Groucho sites in the early embryo, lacks overlap with any of the assayed transcription factors.
 This apparent high-level segregation of Groucho recruitment sites has multiple interpretations.
 Given that overlap was only calculated against 25 of the estimated ~700 transcription factors contained in the Drosophila genome {Adams, 2000 #3120}, there could exist factors, or entire classes of factors, to which Groucho is being recruited that have yet to be identified or assayed in the early embryo.
 It’s also possible that some of these sites represent recruitment of Groucho to chromatin in a manner not dependent on additional factors, for example through interaction with histones, perhaps after delivery to a site by DNA looping.

 Identification of Groucho Targets by Developmental Stage

 To incorporate our picture of Groucho binding into a framework of Groucho-mediated repression, we analyzed the transcriptomes of staged embryos expressing multiple dosages of Groucho.
-These included fly lines maternally overexpressing Groucho at two levels, two-fold and four-fold higher than endogenous, as well as a line overexpressing a Groucho deletion mutant lacking the central SP domain (Gro∆SP).
-Overexpression of a deletion variant of Groucho lacking the SP domain was found to result in faulty targeting and ectopic repression of multiple non-Groucho target genes {Turki-Judeh, 2012 #2966}, a trend that we sought to investigate on a genome-wide scale.
+These included fly lines maternally overexpressing Groucho at two levels, approximately two-fold and four-fold higher than endogenous, as well as a line overexpressing a Groucho deletion mutant lacking the central SP domain (Gro∆SP){Turki-Judeh, 2012 #2966}.
+Overexpression of a deletion variant of Groucho lacking the SP domain was found to result in faulty targeting and ectopic repression of multiple non-Groucho target genes, a trend that we sought to investigate on a genome-wide scale {Turki-Judeh, 2012 #2966}.
 Additionally, we analyzed the transcriptome of embryos lacking maternally-contributed functional Groucho.
 These embryos are derived from maternal germline clones homozygous for groMB36, a lethal allele that introduces an ectopic splice site near the 5’ end of gro {Jennings, 2007 #2990}.
 The resulting transcript codes the initial 12 amino acids of Groucho followed by ~100 amino acids derived from frameshifted sequence.
-The allele produces no detectable Groucho protein, and severely decreased levels of transcript, presumably due to nonsense-mediated mRNA decay.
+The allele produces no detectable Groucho protein, and results in severely decreased levels of transcript, presumably due to nonsense-mediated mRNA decay.
 Analysis of Gro transcript levels across samples at each timepoint confirms overexpressing lines accumulated increased transcript levels, with the effect being greatest at the first timepoint (Fig. 2-17A).
 This excess transcript is partially cleared from the embryo by later timepoints, but does not fully return to wild-type levels over the time span analyzed.
 Groucho loss-of-function embryos failed to accumulate Gro transcripts to any significant degree across all timepoints.
 Wild-type embryos exhibit the expected pattern of initially high levels of maternally-deposited transcript, which are gradually reduced as development proceeds (Fig. 2-17B).